ROCm/Tensile/CONTRIBUTING.rst

    ============= =======
    Label         Effect
    ============= =======
    ci:profiling  Adds the *profiling* job to the CI pipeline.
-Profiling artifacts will be saved for 10 days. ci:docs-only  Only runs the *docs/readthedocs* job; omits all other pipeline jobs.
+Profiling artifacts are saved for 10 days. ci:docs-only  Only runs the *docs/readthedocs* job; omits all other pipeline jobs.
    ============= =======

 ===========================
 Conventions and style guide